DNACENSolutions/dnac_ansible_workflows/workflows/inventory/README.md

 * Update the Device Polling Interval
 * Delete a Network Device
 * Manage Port Details
-* Provision Device (assign devices to sites and provision wired devices)
+* Provision Device (assign devices to sites and provision wired and wireless devices)
 * Resync and reboot the devices
 * Manage Port Details
 * **To manage the port's admin status:**